 Your gift makes it possible for us to provide toiletries, books and training materials for the juveniles in jail, as well as clothing, shoes, and food for youth released from jail.
 Your generosity is sincerely appreciated!

-We are a faith-based, non-profit organization who serves youth who have been in contact with the juvenile justice system.
+We are a faith-based, non-profit organization who serves juveniles and youth who are at-risk of being in direct contact with the criminal justice system.

-Our mission is to demonstrate God's love for youth by providing a variety of services, and connecting them to other organizations in their local areas that will assist them.
+Our mission is to demonstrate God's unconditional love for youth by providing a variety of free services to juveniles and at-risk youth, and connecting them to other organizations in their local areas that will assist them.

 Our vision is to see a major decrease in the rates of juvenile recidivism and the termination of the school-to-prison pipeline.
 We want to see mentorship programs in every juvenile detention center throughout the nation, assimilation assistance for newly released juveniles, and transformation centers where youth can learn, play, and have free meals.